 Signature Academic Programs

 Gulliver's innovative and rigorous curriculum provides broad exposure in all disciplines and presents students with opportunities to explore and develop their areas of interest.
-Our signature academic courses include architecture, biomedical sciences, engineering, international business and entrepreneurship, and law and litigation.
+Our signature academic courses include architecture, biomedical sciences, engineering, international business and entrepreneurship, and field studies.

 - Biomedical Sciences

 - Field Studies

 Recognized as the finest program of its kind in Miami-Dade County for more than two decades, Gulliver’s Architecture program prepares students for successful careers in architecture, urban planning, industrial design and technical communications.

 The rigorous three-year, five-course curriculum exposes students to a realistic environment in which to apply techniques learned through design, two-dimensional presentations and three-dimensional modeling.
 Students research, observe and implement architectural styles and elements; they become proficient in Computer Aided Design (CAD) systems and generate presentations (proposals) using the latest AutoCAD/Autodesk Revit software.

 The study of environmental (green) design and sustainability also is a fundamental element of the architecture program.
 It provides opportunities for participation in authentic community proposals emphasizing restoration and LEED (Leadership in Energy and Environmental Design) certification with participating entities such as the City of Coral Gables, the Miami Marlins, the University of Miami, Jackson Memorial Hospital, and the City of Miami, among others.